iambillmccann/rustcn/README.md

 Discover and resolve styling issues with the button.
 The code specifies a white border, but none is showing.

 Strange, but the above issue appears resolved without code changes.

+I need to figure out the next few controls, and then decide how to incorporate Rustcn into projects.

+Got to get going.